-While helping prepare images of the Royal Albert Memorial Museum, Exeter, for a new run of postcards, Mark was confronted with the question of how to capture the entire building in one photograph – impossible because of the size of the museum and limited amount of space between it and the shops opposite.
-Mark recognised an opportunity to create the image not by taking one photograph, but by taking multiple photographs and carefully combining them using Photoshop image editing techniques.
+While helping prepare images of the Royal Albert Memorial Museum, Exeter, for a new run of postcards, I was confronted with the question of how to capture the entire building in one photograph – impossible because of the size of the museum and limited amount of space between it and the shops opposite.
+I recognised an opportunity to create the image not by taking one photograph, but by taking multiple photographs and carefully combining them using Photoshop image editing techniques.

 As the photography aspect of the project relied on when shopkeepers were able to give access to their windows the lighting conditions were not ideal.
-Because of this Mark spent a lot of time removing the strong shadows that were present later in the day.
+Because of this I spent a lot of time removing the strong shadows that were present later in the day.

 Hundreds of images and 50-60 hours of Photoshop image editing later the image above was produced.